Hack's Journey From Hack To ...

 Worked a treat, once I got my body to do what it should and everything fell into line ...
 Lag was better, swing path good, impact position solid reverse K (video analysis)... and so the shots were no longer pulling left.

 We then worked on path and wrists...
 And with that I had an "ah ha" moment around the whole "hands go right" and "hips go left" ...
 I've just gotta trust it!

 Some work needed to get consistent with this new sensation.
 A key for me was thinking about striking the ball on the inside back quadrant of the ball (rather than as I had always thought, square into the back of the ball).

 Started the lesson hitting the range balls to a flag that pinged 137m, with 7i landing just over it ...
 By the end I was flying it with an 8i, so hopeful I might get some consistent distance gain now too.

-- CaNadiAn MiCk, Francie and iRON MiCK like this
+- CaNadiAn MiCk, Francie, iRON MiCK and 1 other like this

 Posted 14 October 2018 - 07:02 AM

 - hack2489 likes this